irskep/sphinx-better-theme/docs/demos/rst.rst

 reStructuredText style demo
 ===========================

-This is a simple demo of only the features of regular reStructuredText that I felt compelled to test.
+This is a simple demo of a subset of reStructuredText features.

 Inline markup
 -------------